23marabi/lila-chat/README.md

 ## API Documentation

-`POST /api/register/<name>/<pin>` Register the username with the pin provided if it doesn't already exist
+`POST /api/register/<name>/<pin>/<pronouns>` Register the username with the pin provided if it doesn't already exist

 `GET /api/users/<name>` Check if the user exists

 `GET /api/users/<name>/<pin>` Check if the user exists, and if the pin provided matches

 `POST /api/users/change/<name>/<pin>/<new-name>/<new-pin>` Change a users pin/name

+`GET /api/about/name/<name>` Get's the name of a user, probably just for checking if they exist

+`GET /api/about/pronouns/<name>` Get's the pronouns of a user

 ## Chat Planning